Return to HOME

 ★ Dates on this page are sequenced: day-month-year ★

-THIS IS THE TRANSLATION OF THE FOLLOWING SECTION OF LAW NO 6102 (TURKISH COMMERCIAL CODE) AS IT STOOD ON 11.4.2024 AND DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.
+THIS IS THE TRANSLATION OF THE FOLLOWING SECTION OF LAW NO 6102 (TURKISH COMMERCIAL CODE) AS IT STOOD ON 28.6.2024.
+I CEASED WORKING AS A TRANSLATOR ON THIS DATE AND AM NO LONGER CHECKING FOR AMENDMENTS.
+IF YOU FIND THIS TEXT USEFUL, I RECOMMEND THAT YOU MAKE YOUR OWN COPY BECAUSE I MAY DISCONTINUE THIS WEBSITE.

 ★ Article 1352 incorporates Article 1 of the International Convention on the Arrest of Ships (Geneva, March 12, 1999) into Turkish domestic law.
 Other parts of this convention are incorporated into other articles within this division.